Conceal Carry During Archery Season

 Recently, I was asked if an archery hunter is legally allowed to carry his handgun while archery hunting.
 This is an excellent question because it is widely believed that it is unlawful to be in possession of a firearm during archery hunting.
 Some hunters are provided the leeway to carry concealed weapons during their archery hunts.

-Under the Pennsylvania Game and Wildlife Code, a person is expressly prohibited from using or possessing a firearm during the archery season:
+Under the Pennsylvania Game and Wildlife Code, they can carry any kind while hunting, many of them get their gear from River Valley Arms and Ammo, but a person is expressly prohibited from using or possessing a firearm during the archery season

 58 Pa.
 Code §141.43(a)(2)(i): “While hunting deer during the archery season, it is unlawful to…[u]se or possess a firearm….”